Oleham/xtrf_client_registration/README.md

 ```
 cd client_registration
 python3 manage.py makemigrations
+python3 manage.py makemigrations registration_app
 python3 manage.py migrate
 python3 manage.py createsuperuser
 python3 manage.py runserver
 ```
 Go to localhost:8000 and try adding someone to your database.
 You should see the company you added on localhost:8000/api/companies

 To review the email and Teams-functionality, check out the commented out code in **client_registration/registration_app/views.py**

 ## Summing up
 This was a fun "proof-of-concept".
 XTRF is a very big TMS that aims to satisfy every thinkable need.
 For us though, the translation business is mostly very fast-moving and fluid.
-Why invest to much time in a potential client when the likelihood of them picking one of the fifteen other agencies they contacted is so high?
+Why invest too much time in a potential client when the likelihood of them picking one of the fifteen other agencies they contacted is so high?

 Advantages of automating client registration in XTRF:
 * Instantanous registration within seconds